-[A] 107.2 Construction documents.
+107.2 Construction documents.
 Construction documents shall be in accordance with Sections 107.2.1 through 107.2.6.

-107.2.1 Information on construction documents.
-Construction documents shall be dimensioned and drawn upon suitable material.
+dimensioned and drawn upon suitable material.
 Electronic media documents are permitted to be submitted where approved by the building official.
 Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and relevant laws, ordinances, rules and regulations, as determined by the building official.
+Such drawings and specifications shall contain information, in the form of notes or otherwise, as to the quality of materials, where quality is essential to conformity with the technical codes.
+Such information shall be specific, and the technical codes shall not be cited as a whole or in part, nor shall the term "legal" or its equivalent be used as a substitute for specific information.
+All information, drawings, specifications and accompanying data shall bear the name and signature of the person responsible for the design.

-[A] 107.2.2 Fire protection system shop drawings.
-Shop drawings for the fire protection system(s) shall be submit-ted to indicate conformance to this code and the construction documents and shall be approved prior to the start of system installation.
+107.2.2 Fire protection system shop drawings.
+Shop drawings for the fire protection system(s) shall be submitted to indicate conformance to this code and the construction documents and shall be approved prior to the start of system installation.
 Shop drawings shall contain all information as required by the referenced installation standards in Chapter 9.

-[A] 107.2.3 Means of egress.
+107.2.3 Means of egress.
 The construction documents shall show in sufficient detail the location, construction, size and character of all portions of the means of egress including the path of the exit discharge to the public way in compliance with the provisions of this code.
 In other than occupancies in Groups R-2, R-3, and I-1, the construction documents shall designate the number of occupants to be accommodated on every floor, and in all rooms and spaces.

-[A] 107.2.4 Exterior wall envelope.
+107.2.4 Exterior wall envelope.
 Construction documents for all buildings shall describe the exterior wall envelope in sufficient detail to determine compliance with this code.
 The construction documents shall provide details of the exterior wall envelope as required, including flashing, intersections with dissimilar materials, corners, end details, control joints, intersections at roof, eaves or parapets, means of drainage, water-resistive membrane and details around openings.

 The construction documents shall include manufacturer's installation instructions that provide supporting documentation that the proposed penetration and opening details described in the construction documents maintain the weather resistance of the exterior wall envelope.
-The supporting documentation shall fully describe the exterior wall system that was tested, where applicable, as well as the test procedure used.
+The supporting documentation shall fully describe.

 107.2.5 Exterior balcony and elevated walking surfaces.
-Where balcony or other elevated walking surfaces are exposed to water from direct or blowing rain, snow or irrigation, and the structural framing is protected by an impervious moisture barrier, the construction documents shall include details for all elements of the impervious moisture barrier system.
+Where balcony or other elevated walking surfaces are exposed to water from direct or blowing rain or irrigation, and the structural framing is protected by an impervious moisture barrier, the construction documents shall include details for all elements of the impervious moisture barrier system.
 The construction documents shall include manufacturer's installation instructions.